 "I would like to keep doing the course and in three or four years, start thinking about a career change, in whatever direction that will take.
 For the moment I just want to open myself up to the experience, learn as much as I can and be able to discuss my images with peers, taking part in that community and to see where it takes me.
 I want to learn all the technical skills, to soak up all the information I can.
 Over the course I really want to try and find a voice in my image making.
 I want to get exposure to all the different styles and find out what really speaks to me.

 The school has really impressed me with the environment, tutors and also my peers.
 There is a great range of age and experience amongst the students.
 Everyone has made a conscious decision to come and learn, that’s a really key ingredient that makes for a great collaborative and challenging (in a good way) learning environment.
 Over only 6 months I have learnt so much, my images have improved and I’ve found myself creating images I never would have considered if I hadn’t taken up the course."

 PSC Congratulates Luke David on his success and we look forward to seeing more of his creative captures throughout the year!

-If you are considering a career change or wanting to take your passion for photography to the next level our next part time courses commence Mid-Year.
-We have the 20 week Creative Certificate Course which is the perfect place to start which then leads onto the more advanced Pro Photography Certificate course which is an additional 20 weeks.
-Successful completion of the Pro Photography Certificate leads into the second year of the Advanced Diploma 4 year Part Time course.
+If you are considering a career change or wanting to take your passion for photography to the next level our part time courses are a perfect opportunity.
+Our last courses for 2018 start October 10!
 We often find that once you start your study here at PSC you'll want to keep going to the next level!
+Don't miss out!